Agenda

 For the past few years, market talk has been dominated by the increasing numbers of MGAs arriving to disrupt business as usual.
 However this year, talk is not just of MGAs, but also of the number of mergers proposed between major insurance names.
 In this session, we discuss the changing shape of the market, analysing the benefits and pitfalls of a smaller market, not just among insurers, but among clients, too.

-Panellists: Rob Earey, Founder, Interprotect
+Panellists: Rob Earrey, Founder, Interprotect

 Fabio Iacono, Head of Power UK, Zurich